avrilcoghlan/LittleBookofRBioinformatics/src/chapter2_answers.rst

       stats::cor.test                        Test for Association/Correlation Between Paired Samples survival::pbc                          Mayo Clinic Primary Biliary Cirrhosis Dat

-There is a function rho in the SeqinR library.
+There is a function rho in the SeqinR package.
 For example, we can use it to calculate Rho for words of length 3 in the *M. leprae* genome by typing:

 ::